Spin Calogero-Moser models on symmetric spaces: Introduction

 \subsection{4}

-This paper is the following organization.
+This paper is organized as follows.
 In the first section, we construct spin Calogero-Moser type systems on symplectic leaves of $K_1\backslash T^*G/K_2$ and Poisson projections which prove their superintegrability.
 In the second section, we analyze the example of symmetric pairs $K_1=K_2=G^\theta$ where $G^\theta$ is the subgroup of fixed points of the Chevalley automorphism $\theta$ of $G$.
 In the third section, we consider an example of the symmetric pair $G\in G\times G$ where $G$ is a simple Lie group embedded in $G\times G$ diagonally.
 In this case $K_1=K_2=G$.
-In section 4, we describe in details the two--sided spin Calogero-Moser system corresponding to two rank 1 orbits.
-In the Appendices, we recall some basic and useful facts on action of Lie grounds on their contangent bundles and Poisson brackets between matrix element functions.
+In section 4, we describe in detail the two--sided spin Calogero-Moser system corresponding to two rank 1 orbits.
+In the Appendices, we recall some basic and useful facts on action of Lie groups on their contangent bundles and Poisson brackets between matrix element functions.
 In the Conclusion, we outline some further problems.